milesyao/spark-StatShuffle-TrackJoin/docs/programming-guide.md

 recomputing lost data, but the replicated ones let you continue running tasks on the RDD without waiting to recompute a lost partition.

+* In environments with high amounts of memory or multiple applications, the experimental `OFF_HEAP` mode has several advantages:
+   * It allows multiple executors to share the same pool of memory in Tachyon.
+   * It significantly reduces garbage collection costs.
+   * Cached data is not lost if individual executors crash.

 ### Removing Data